Checkbox

 • The component renders a correctly associated pair of <label> and <input type="checkbox">

-• The label appears to the right of the checkbox, and if there is a caption it appears below the label
+• The label appears to the right of the Checkbox, and if there is a caption it appears below the label

 • The label and caption meet the minimum contrast requirements of 4.5:1

-• The checkbox border and custom focus style meets the minimum contrast requirement of 3:1
+• The Checkbox border and custom focus style meets the minimum contrast requirement of 3:1

 • The content remains readable, without requiring horizontal scrolling, when zoomed or viewed at a width equivalent to 320 CSS pixels